Project Status: When you need to do this

 Landscape and portrait images can be placed end-to-end in various combinations to suit a variety of different hoarding dimensions.

-Lodge your artwork with your temporary structures application
+Lodge your temporary structures application

 People love reflecting on the past and imagining the future.
 You can help Sydneysiders to step-back-in-time to reimagine our urban environment with life-size archival images from our City Archives.
 There’s a whole new layer of Sydney just waiting to be discovered.

-– Lisa Murray, City historian
+– City Historian

 Using creative graphics